bpops/macos-montecarlo/README.md

 # macOS Monte Carlo Installer
 ### push-button installation of Geant4/Root/GATE on macOS

-The `macos_montecarlo.sh` script aims to perform all necessary downloads, installations, and compilations to get [Geant4](https://geant4.web.cern.ch)~~, [Root](https://root.cern.ch), and [GATE](http://www.opengatecollaboration.org)~~ up and running on vanilla macOS with a single command (currently only Geant4 implemented).
+This bash script aims to perform all necessary downloads, compilations, and installations to get [Geant4](https://geant4.web.cern.ch), [Root](https://root.cern.ch), ~~and [GATE](http://www.opengatecollaboration.org)~~ up and running on vanilla macOS with a single command (currently only Geant4 and Root implemented).

 Open a terminal, navigate to the cloned repo, and run `source macos_montecarlo.sh`.
-Geant4 will be installed to `/usr/local/Geant4-10.7.3/`, with executables into `/usr/local/bin`.
+Geant4 will be installed to `/usr/local/share/Geant4-11.0.2/`, with executables into `/usr/local/bin`.
+Root will be installed by homebrew into the usual `/usr/local/Cellar` location (symlinked into `/usr/local/bin`).

 To test successful installation, run:
 - version: `./geant4-config --version`